Kalianey/zodiacpress/readme.txt

 The Planets in Houses section of the report will tell you if you have a planet in one house, but conjunct the next house (within 1.5 degrees orb; orb can be modified with a filter).

+**Interpretations Are Optional**

 Entering your interpretations is not required since you can generate reports without interpretations text.
-See the screenshots (link above) to see how a basic report without interpretations text looks.
+See the [screenshots](https://wordpress.org/plugins/zodiacpress/screenshots/) to see how a basic report **without** interpretations text looks.

 **Technical Details**